Letters of recommendation are essential components of your MBA application.

 (Optional) Is there anything else we should know?”

 After answering these questions, your recommenders will need to complete an appraisal of 10 skills and how strongly they recommend you in each category.
-These skills are: results orientation, strategic orientation, team leadership, influence and collaboration, communication, information formatting, developing others, change leadership, respect for others, and trustworthiness.
+These skills are the following:

-Liu said that reflecting on the value of her experiences at a global bank and then “shar[ing] those realizations with [her] recommenders so that they also see that side of me” helped her get into Wharton.
+Liu, an applicant who sought the help of an MBA admissions expert, said that sharing her reflections on her experiences at a global bank with her recommenders helped her get into Wharton.
 It also got her a $75,000 merit scholarship.

 In this example, you can see the recommender begins by introducing themselves, the applicant, and their relationship to the applicant.
-From there, they move on to discuss the applicant’s skills and qualifications that make them stand out in their role at the company.
+They move on to discuss the applicant’s skills and qualifications that make them stand out in their role at the company.

 “Dear George Willson,